 Here’s the history of memory nomenclature, as I understand it:

-Shift Registers: The first MSI (Medium-Scale Integration) memory products – 8 bits, built out of J-K flip flops.
-Like a register in a computer, these products could hold one byte of information, but it was accessed by shifting the data around in a circle, which saved connections but made it more challenging to read the data.
-Shift registers were like a solid-state version of the popular delay line, but it was synchronized to the CPU’s clock.
+Shift Registers: The first MSI (Medium-Scale Integration, that boasted hundreds of transistors per chip) memory products, 8-bit shift registers, were built out of J-K flip flops.
+Like a register in a computer, these products could hold one byte of information, but it was accessed by shifting the data around in a circle.
+The serial access saved connections, but made it more challenging to read the data.
+Shift registers were like a solid-state version of the popular delay line, but had the advantage that they were synchronized to the CPU’s clock.

 RAM: Random-access memories were a superior alternative to shift registers because you didn’t have to read them sequentially, but could access data in random order instead.
 This was similar to the core memories that these semiconductor devices replaced.
 Address decoding was inside the chip.
 Each bit was still a J-K flip flop made up of bipolar transistors.